xiyori/hw4_nv/README.md

 `python3 bin/download.py`

-If you use Yandex DataSphere, specify the option
+If you wish to create a Yandex DataSphere Dataset, specify the option

 `python3 bin/download.py -d`